 This will work with just about any kind of sausages, for one.
 This recipe works with smoked, precooked or uncooked link sausage, from the fanciest artisanal sausage to the usual suspects you might find at the grocery.
 It would be fabulous with those little apple/chicken sausages.
 You can go hot or mild or anything in between.
 Whatever floats your boat.
 Myself, next time I’ll try some kind of ground bulk sausage; I’m thinking of trying this with patties of my Homemade Chorizo nestled into those onions.

 And you might want to vary the herbs and spices to match your sausage.
-Since I was making Italian sausages (I unearthed a few in my pre-Thanksgiving, try to make room in my fridge/freezer cleanout that were lurking around from the last time I made Zuppa Toscana, I used my fave seasoning, Michael Chiarello’s Fennel Spice Rub.
+Since I was making Italian sausages (I unearthed a few in my pre-Thanksgiving, try to make room in my fridge/freezer cleanout) that was lurking around from the last time I made Zuppa Toscana, I used my fave seasoning, Michael Chiarello’s Fennel Spice Rub.
 A little Italian Seasoning, storebought or homemade would be great, too.
-Maybe a little caraway or celery seed with brats or a smoked sausage like kielbasa, Coriander with any kind chicken or lamb sausage.
+Maybe a little caraway or celery seed with brats or a smoked sausage like kielbasa, coriander with any kind chicken or lamb sausage.
 You get the idea!

 While I kept it simple and mostly to the original recipe, I gotta say that you can riff and add other things to your sheet tray sausages.
 Just don’t overcrowd your sheet pan.
 Maybe you want to add in broccoli rabe or broccolini or some other green like my fave kale.
 That would be marvelous.
-Maybe a mix of bell peppers, or hot ones if you lean that way; if you try chorizo why not toss down jalapeno or poblanos to blister in the heat, peel them and cut them into strips when serving.
-Mushrooms might be more your style, why not try it?
+Maybe a mix of bell peppers, or hot ones if you lean that way; if you try chorizo why not toss down jalapeno or poblanos to blister in the heat, peel them and cut them into strips when serving.?
+Mushrooms might be more your style?
 Or maybe you’d like cubes of potatoes to brown in all the drippings?
-Keep them small or better yet, par cook them, covered, with little water in the microwave first.
+Keep them small or better yet, par-cook them, covered, with little water in the microwave first.
 As long as you like it, you’ll never be wrong!

 Saving Money on Sheet Tray Sausages with Onions & Grapes: